nextpointer/goop/README.md

 This project is licensed under the MIT License.
 ```

-This formatted `README.md` file provides clear instructions for setting up and running both the frontend and backend of the Goop application using Bun.
-You can paste this directly into your project's `README.md` file.
-Let me know if you need any more details!
+This version of the `README.md` file includes the steps for cloning the repository using Git, which will help users get started with setting up the project on their local machine.
+Let me know if you need any further adjustments!